Lewys-Tech/Solidity-Smart_Contract-Development/README.md

 - Share your own resources or tips in the issues section.
 - Collaborate on future projects or challenges.

-Let's learn and grow together in the blockchain space!
+Let's learn and grow together in the blockchain space and make web3 ecosystem a better place:
+I am loving every journey i am making in web3 and am proud of myself...

 ---